webman Session Management

 $has = $session->exists('name');

-The above code is also used to check whether session data exists; the difference is that when the corresponding session item value is null, it also returns true.
+The above also checks whether a session value exists.
+The difference is that exists returns true even when the session value is null.

 $session = session();